 Safety, Features & Pricing

 With top scores in all evaluations, the Forester earned Top Safety Pick status from the Insurance Institute for Highway Safety, but received just two out of five stars in the National Highway Traffic Safety Administration's new side-impact pole ratings, which simulate a sideways encounter with a tree or telephone pole.
 The Forester scored better in NHTSA's remaining evaluations, including a more conventional side-impact test, earning it an overall score of four out of five stars.
 Standard equipment includes the usual complement of front and side airbags, antilock brakes and an electronic stability system.
-Click here to see all the Forester's safety features, or here to read our evaluation of its ability to hold child-safety seats.
+Click here to see all the Forester's safety features.

 Reliability for non-turbo models is exemplary; turbo models rate about average.
 The Forester 2.5X starts at $20,495.
 Given its standard all-wheel drive, that's a steal — if you can live with a stick shift.
 The vast majority of shoppers will want the four-speed automatic, which runs an overpriced $1,200.
 Even with it, the Subaru costs roughly the same as most competing front-drive automatic crossovers.

 Standard features include power windows and locks, remote keyless entry, air conditioning, cruise control and a CD stereo with an auxiliary MP3 jack.
 Most trims include a panoramic moonroof and a USB/iPod-compatible stereo with steering-wheel audio controls.
 Move up the line, and you can get a navigation system, heated leather seats and more.
 Turbo models start just under $27,000 and top out around $31,500.
 That's relatively modest, given many competitors can spiral well into the mid-30s.